Irishbecky91/TheWaggingTailor/README.md

 - **Logo** - The Logo image is linked to the home page, clicking it will bring the user back to the home page.

-- **Search Bar** - The search bar is coded to display results of the user's search request, using the product name and description as parameters.
+- **Search Bar** - The search bar is coded to display the results of the user's search request, using the product name and description as parameters.

-- **User & Shopping Bag Icons** - There is an icon for both the user options dropdown, and link to the shopping bag showing the current bag total.
+- **User & Shopping Bag Icons** - There is an icon for both the user options dropdown and a link to the shopping bag showing the current bag total.
 The user icon's dropdown selection is updated depending on whether the user is logged in, logged out, or if they a logged in as a superuser.
 Each has varying options to choose from.

-- **Links to Category Pages** - On the second row there are links to a variety of categories of product pages.
-These pages show products in a number of categories linked to a specific type, eg. All Warm Wear would have Coats & Jackets, Hoodies and Sweaters categories displaying on the products screen.
+- **Links to Category Pages** - On the second row there are links to several categories of product pages.
+These pages show products in a number of categories linked to a specific type, eg. All Warm Wear would have Coats & Jackets, Hoodies And Sweaters categories displayed on the products screen.

 - **Custom Orders Message** - Underneath the main navigation links, there is a section asking the user to click a link to be brought to a form submission page to request a custom order from the store owner.